 Host Bus Adapter (HBA) modeling provides the ability to determine which firmware version is running on individual Fiber Channel HBA cards in the network under Discovery and report on them.

 HBA modeling has been extended in BMC Discovery 8.3 to retrieve information from QLogic cards in addition to Emulex.
-The methods have been improved so they should be able to retrieve information form other vendors' cards.
+The methods have been improved so they should be able to retrieve information from other vendors' cards.
 These methods are supported on the following platforms:

 - Linux (2.6 and 2.4 kernels)

 - Oracle Solaris

 In BMC Discovery versions 9.0 SP1 and later, HBA modelling has been extended for the HP-UX platform and retrieves information from Emulex, QLogic, and HP Tachyon cards.

 HBA discovery limitations

 HBA discovery is not possible on older kernels (pre-Linux kernel 2.4) which do not support the sys pseudo file system.
 The sys pseudo file system is the only generic technique available.